NVIDIA-Merlin/NVTabular/docs/source/resources/troubleshooting.md

 raise an exception.
 For additional information, see [this issue](https://github.com/NVIDIA/NVTabular/issues/429).

+## Reducing Memory Consumption for NVTabular Workflows

+NVTabular is designed to scale to larger than GPU or host memory datasets.
+In our experiments, we are able to [scale to 1.3TB of uncompressed click logs](https://github.com/NVIDIA/NVTabular/tree/main/examples/scaling-criteo).
+However, some workflows can result in OOM errors `cudaErrorMemoryAllocation out of memory`, which can be addressed by small configuration changes.

-## Setting the Row Group Size for the Parquet Files
+### 1. Setting the Row Group Size for the Parquet Files

 You can use most Data Frame frameworks to set the row group size (number of rows) for your parquet files.
 In the following Pandas and cuDF examples, the ```row_group_size``` is the number of rows that will be stored in each row group (internal structure within the parquet file):
 ```python